Joint Scheduling of Deferrable and Nondeferrable Demand with Colocated Stochastic Supply: Introduction

 \subsection{Summary of results and contributions}

-The main contribution of this work is twofold.
-First, we establish the optimality of the {\em procrastination policy}---a threshold policy parameterized by three ``procrastination parameters'' under a Markovian model for colocated supply and other simplifying assumptions.
+The objective of this work is to uncover the structural properties of the optimal scheduling policy, from which we derive practical solutions.
+The main contribution of this work is threefold.
+First, we extend the classical deadline scheduling problem to (i) enable the joint scheduling of deferrable demands with deadlines and price-responsive nondeferrable demands, (ii) include stochastic colocated supply, (iii) allow deterministic, time-varying, and piecewise-linear pricing of electricity, and (iv) optimize an economic surplus objective.

-Second, we propose a {\em Procrastination Threshold Reinforcement Learning} (PTRL) algorithm that learns the three dimensional procrastination parameters.
-Although the reinforcement learning of procrastination parameters cannot be guaranteed to converge to the optimal value, and the assumptions made for the optimality of procrastination policy may not hold in practice, we demonstrate using out-of-sample real-world data traces that PTRL outperforms standard reinforcement learning and model predictive control benchmarks.
+Second, under an MDP formulation with uncountable state and action spaces, we establish the optimality of a {\em procrastination policy}, which reduces the infinite-dimensional policy space to a low-dimensional Euclidean space parameterized by three procrastination thresholds.

-Finally, this work builds on an earlier conference publication \cite{jeon2023optimality} with significant extensions.
-Specifically, we relax the assumption of time-independent renewables and time-of-use (ToU) prices by considering a Markovian stochastic process and general time varying prices, respectivley.
-In addition, we propose a learning algorithm that addresses issues arising from unknown or inaccurate models.
+Third, we propose a {\em Procrastination Threshold Reinforcement Learning} (PTRL) algorithm, a structured RL approach that learns the procrastination parameters.
+We demonstrate using out-of-sample real-world data traces that PTRL outperforms standard reinforcement learning and MPC benchmarks.